TriplyDB/Documentation/docs/triply-client-js/index.md

 #### Service.getStatus()

-BENNY: doesn't exist; you can get the status if you create
+BENNY: doesn't exist; you can get the status if you create the service inside console.log()

 Returns the status of this service.